 Walking Is Enough

-Walking is one of the easiest ways to get the exercise you need to stay healthy, Dr. Sikule says.
+Walking is one of the easiest ways to get the exercise you need to stay healthy, says Kimberly Sikule, MD, of The University of Vermont Medical Center’s Family Medicine practice in Milton.
 The recommendation for everyone, in terms of physical activity, is to aim for a total of 150 minutes of moderate exercise per week, or 30 minutes each day, 5 days a week.
 For those with diagnosed depression, anxiety or ADHD, who are perhaps looking to exercise to help them reduce their dose of medications, the treatment recommendation is 60 minutes a day.